mknzz/burglary-docs/config.md

 [6] = {name = "pd-safe", enabled = true}
 - Usage: `safescracker` minigame.

+## Optional Easy Resource Setup

+If you'd prefer not to manually configure enabled resources in both tables or set up a running minigame, you can simply enable `Config.AutoResourceSetup` in the main `config.lua`.

+This option will automatically detect and enable the required resources if they are running.
+Additionally, minigames will be automatically detected based on their availability.

 ## Setting up optional sound

 You can optionally enable xsound by setting `Config.OptionalSound` to true.
 Currently, it is used to play the outdoor alarm during the T4 heist.